Superhuman makes you fast. Fasrad does the email for you.

 Where the line falls:

-If you live in your inbox and want to be ruthlessly fast in it, buy Superhuman — it's worth the money.
-If you want the inbox handled so you mostly don't open it, that's Fasrad.
-Plenty of people end up wanting both: Superhuman for the threads only you can answer, Fasrad for the ones it can clear on its own.
+Pick Fasrad when you want the inbox handled so you mostly don't open it — triaged, drafted, booked, and followed up while you do something else.
+Some people run both: Superhuman for the threads only they can answer, Fasrad for the ones it clears on its own.

 Related pages in this workflow